Blogs

 Reliability has always been the Achilles' heel of Large Language Models—until now.
 OpenAI focused heavily on "factuality" for this release, resulting in a 30% reduction in response-level errors compared to GPT-5.1.

-This reliability extends to context handling.
-On the OpenAI MRCRv2 benchmark, GPT-5.2 achieved near 100% accuracy on retrieval tasks extending out to 256k tokens.
+GPT-5.2 achieved near 100% accuracy on retrieval tasks extending out to 256k tokens On MRCRv2

 Is your data ready for the GPT-5.2 era?